greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd.md

 Compatibility with a classic, non-journald aware [syslog](/index.php/Syslog-ng "Syslog-ng") implementation can be provided by letting *systemd* forward all messages via the socket `/run/systemd/journal/syslog`.
 To make the syslog daemon work with the journal, it has to bind to this socket instead of `/dev/log` ([official announcement](http://lwn.net/Articles/474968/)).

-As of *systemd* 216 the default `journald.conf` for forwarding to the socket was changed to `ForwardToSyslog=no` to avoid system overhead, because [rsyslog](/index.php/Rsyslog "Rsyslog") or [syslog-ng](/index.php/Syslog-ng "Syslog-ng") (since 3.6) pull the messages from the journal by [itself](http://lists.freedesktop.org/archives/systemd-devel/2014-August/022295.html#journald).
+The default `journald.conf` for forwarding to the socket is `ForwardToSyslog=no` to avoid system overhead, because [rsyslog](/index.php/Rsyslog "Rsyslog") or [syslog-ng](/index.php/Syslog-ng "Syslog-ng") pull the messages from the journal by [itself](http://lists.freedesktop.org/archives/systemd-devel/2014-August/022295.html#journald).

 See [Syslog-ng#Overview](/index.php/Syslog-ng#Overview "Syslog-ng") and [Syslog-ng#syslog-ng and systemd journal](/index.php/Syslog-ng#syslog-ng_and_systemd_journal "Syslog-ng"), or [rsyslog](/index.php/Rsyslog "Rsyslog") respectively, for details on configuration.